DipItlogiko/SQL_query/README.md

   select * from userinfo order by salary desc;

-## For finding a specific vale of a specific collunm from a specific table
+## For finding a specific vale of a specific collumn from a specific table

 * Syntax